collection-json/cj-explorer/README.md

 cj-explorer
 ===========

-generic explorer client for collection+json servers
+A generic explorer client for collection+json servers